 The answer to this question depends on where your pet usually sleeps.
 If you have a separate arrangement for your pet, notify the sitter, and that arrangement will continue.
 However, if the pet is used to sleeping with you on the bed, you will need to clear it with the house sitter.

 You need to make sure that the sitter is comfortable sleeping with your pet.
+Most house sitter caretaker jobs need pet care.
 In such cases, it might be good to let the sitter sleep where you usually do so that the change is not too significant for your pet.
 Changing their sleeping place in addition to your absence may stress them out more than necessary.

 Do I need to clear out storage space for the house sitter?

 Leaving out a separate wardrobe or space in the pantry is unnecessary if you are going on a short trip.
 However, if you expect to be gone for an extended period, it would be best to clear out some space.
-This way, the house sitter can store their stuff.
-You can look up other ways to prepare your house for a house sitter here.
+If the housesit is a long period ask yourself will the housesitter need space and other things while they are staying?
+This way, the house sitter can store their stuff without living on top of yours.
+You can look up other ways to prepare your house for a house sitter.

 Additionally, you shouldn’t leave everything up to your sitter.
 If you are going for an extended vacation, you need to take care of your mechanical systems to ensure they remain working.

-Conclusion – So, yes the housesitter needs a bed
+Conclusion – So, yes the will housesitter need a bed